Leeds’ Free Advocacy and Information Service for Autistic Adults

 We are running a project to provide fortnightly post-diagnostic support sessions to autistic adults in Leeds.

-We provide mentoring services to autistic adults in Leeds with little or no support who would benefit from some independent, autism-specific support.
+We provide employment mentoring services to autistic adults in Leeds with little or no support who would benefit from independent, autism-specific support.

 One-to-One Peer Support